-There are multiple webinars archived here pertaining to important subjects including personal wellness, student instruction, CIG collaboration, the effects of the COVID pandemic, and more.
+These webinars pertain to important subjects including personal wellness, student instruction, and professional learning.

 Interview with Dr. Mona Johnson - Part 1 follows the well-received webinar on the important topic of self-care for service providers.
 The research behind personal wellness/mental health shows clearly that taking care of ourselves is imperative if we are to succeed in caring for others.
 It is very difficult for most of us to incorporate the concept of self-care into our busy lives and can too often be something that we put off until tomorrow.
 Mona, a leader in the field of social emotional wellness in academic environments, is the author of The Heart of Learning and Teaching: Compassion, Resiliency and Academic Success; Supporting and Educating Traumatized Students: A Guide for School-Based Professionals.